 Oman is a land of beautiful and ornamental doors and is made up of solid wood with arch-shaped.
 These ornamental doors are crafted with geometrical, floral, and Islamic patterns by craftsmen and can be seen all over in Oman.
 The doors are so much peculiar here that even in souvenir shops you can see the miniature doors available to adorn your walls.
 The historical and ancient capital of Oman – Nizwa, which is a worth doing day trip from Muscat has wonderful doors, arches all around.
 You can spot many mud or clay houses, palaces or villa with wonderful doors all around.
 Some houses have iron doors too with ironwork floral patterns.
 These wood used in heavy doors were imported from the eastern countries like India and were carved out by Omani woodcarvers.
 You can spot similar patterns on doors across Zanzibar, which proves the fact of having close ties between coastal Oman to India and countries further east.

 Many historical facts depict the richly decorated doors of Zanzibar were influenced by the Omani doors during the rule of the Sultan Barghash, the third Omani ruler who governed there from 1870 to 1880.
 Omani considers doors as the symbol of hospitality and status.
 Therefore they have a peculiar taste of door and made it very splendid because when you first enter the house, the first thing you notice is the door and that becomes the first impression of the host.
 You can also see an iron latch or iron chain to close the door which is a quite common ancient style of latching the door.
 Also, metal spikes are present on the door and it is said that no two doors in Oman have similar design and all are very uniquely crafted.
-Omanis are proud of the centuries-old legacy of heritage doors.
+Omanis are proud of the centuries-old legacy of ancient style of doors and windows and therefore you would find many beautiful Heritage Doors And Windows Photos.

 Contributed by Myself (Yukti Agrawal) from the Travel with me 24 x 7 blog